vovkos/jancy/README.rst

 	FileHdr const* hdr = buffer;

 	displayAuthorInfo (hdr.m_authorName, hdr.m_authorEmail);

 	for (size_t i = 0; i < hdr.m_sectionCount; i++)
 	{
 		processSection (hdr.m_sectionTable [i].m_offset, hdr.m_sectionTable [i].m_size);
 	}

 You can write to dynamic structs, too -- just make sure you fill it sequentially from top to bottom.
-And yes, dynamically calculated offsets are cached, so there is no significant performance penalty for using Jancy dynamic structs!
+And yes, dynamically calculated offsets are cached, so there is no significant performance penalty for using this facility.

 Scheduled Function Pointers
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~